propublica/landline/doc/doc.md

 CODE
 %>

-### MapperCanvas
+### Landline.Stateline

-MapperCanvas takes care of Mapper's boilerplate to generate responsive maps of U.S. states and counties.
-To use it, include the packaged <a href="https://github.com/propublica/mapper/blob/master/public/javascripts/states/states_packaged.js">states</a> or <a href="https://github.com/propublica/mapper/blob/master/public/javascripts/counties/counties_packaged.js">counties</a> JavaScript file, then initialize and draw your map:
+Stateline takes care of Landline's boilerplate to generate responsive maps of U.S. states and counties.
+To use it, include the packaged <a href="https://github.com/propublica/landline/blob/master/public/javascripts/states/states_packaged.js">states</a> or <a href="https://github.com/propublica/landline/blob/master/public/javascripts/counties/counties_packaged.js">counties</a> JavaScript file, then initialize and draw your map:

 <%= highlight 'javascript', <<-CODE
-// Pass in a container element and a "states" or "counties" locality var stateMap = new MapperCanvas(el, "states");
+// Pass in a container element and a "states" or "counties" locality var stateMap = new Landline.Stateline(el, "states");

 // Draw the map
-map.createMap();
+stateMap.createMap();
 CODE
 %>

-The only CSS MapperCanvas requires is a width on the container element.
+The only CSS Stateline requires is a width on the container element.
 For example, the map above has the following styles:
 <%= highlight 'css', <<-CODE
-  #mappercanvas_container {
+  #landline_container {
     width:95%
     max-width:600px;
   }
 CODE
 %>

-### MapperCanvas methods
+### Stateline methods

-<tt>MapperCanvas.prototype.on</tt> binds events to the map.
-It takes event, path and data attributes, which can be used to alter paths when the event fires, or trigger things like tooltips. <tt>MapperCanvas.prototype.on</tt> supports <a href="http://raphaeljs.com/reference.html">any events Raphael does</a>.
+<tt>Stateline.prototype.on</tt> binds events to the map.
+It takes event, path and data attributes, which can be used to alter paths when the event fires, or trigger things like tooltips. <tt>Stateline.prototype.on</tt> supports <a href="http://raphaeljs.com/reference.html">any events Raphael does</a>.

 <%= highlight 'javascript', <<-CODE
 map.on('click', function(e, path, data) {